Birch Memorial Hall

 The Memorial Hall is Birch Parish's village hall.
 Built after the First World War, in memory of The Fallen, it has received substantial investment in recent years to improve and update its facilities to meet present day needs.

-The Memorial Hall is the centre of the Parish's community life and activities.
-It is used regularly by several village organisations such as the Parish Council, the Women's Institute, the Three Villages Community Association, Birch & Tey Bowls Club, the Birch Get Together Club and the Three Villages Gardening Club.
+As the centre of the Parish's community life and activities, the Memorial Hall is used regularly by several village organisations such as the Parish Council, the Women's Institute, the Three Villages Community Association, Birch & Tey Bowls Club, the Birch Get Together Club and the Three Villages Gardening Club.

 Ownership and Management of the Hall